kearnz/autoimpute/README.md

 ## Main Features
 * Utility functions and basic visualizations to explore missingness patterns
 * Missingness classifier and automatic missing data test set generator
+* Native handling for categorical variables (as predictors and targets of imputation)
 * Single and multiple imputation classes for `pandas` `DataFrames`
 * Analysis methods and pooled parameter inference using multiply imputed datasets
-* Numerous imputation methods, as specified in the table below
+* Numerous imputation methods, as specified in the table below:

 ## Imputation Methods Supported